-For student housing options and area apartment information, please refer to www.dmacc.edu/student_services/ housing.asp.
+For student housing options and area apartment information, please refer to www.dmacc.edu/student_services/ housing. asp.
 For more information about student housing at the Boone Campus, contact the housing liaison, Steve Krafcisin, at 515-433-5026.
 For information about the independently owned and operated housing on the Ankeny Campus, contact the manager of Campus View Apartments at 515-964-7474.
 The College Information Center in Building 1 of the Ankeny Campus also provides information about other housing options near the Ankeny and Urban Campuses.
-Information about housing for the Carroll, Newton and West Campuses is available from the Student Services Offices at the respective campuses or on DMACC's website.
+Information about housing for the Carroll, Newton and West Campuses is available from campuses or on DMACC's website.

-TESTING CENTER
+TESTING CENTERS